Across all industries, employees' (and leaders') lives have all been upended by COVID-19.

 - Think outside the norm.

 Since March, Businessolver has been fully remote.
 This presents unique challenges to employee engagement.
 In order to reach employees in their new normal, we've had to come up with some pretty creative ideas.
 We created a Facebook group that features workouts and daily inspirations to keep our employees connected.
-We hosted a virtual benefits fair during our annual enrollment for the first time.
+Additionally, we hosted a virtual benefits fair during our annual enrollment for the first time.
+And, to make sure we keep a "pulse" on how our employees are feeling, we ask all our Solvers to tell us how they are emotionally feeling about work by giving us their color-coded pulse.
+If a Solver reports feeling yellow or worse, red, then that is an indication that their leader needs to reach out to them and give some extra support.

 Employee engagement has always been a challenge.
 But good news is, employees want to feel connected to their organization and leaders.
 By using your own data and creating an interactive communication experience that speaks to your unique populations, you will see ROI in the form of higher productivity, better mental health and overall performance.